shinnn/gulp-gh-pages/README.md

 Type: `string`
 Default: URL for the remote of the current dir (assumes a git repository)

-By default `gulp-gh-pages` assumes the current working directory is a git repository and uses its remote url.
+By default `gulp-gh-pages` assumes the current working directory is a git repository and uses the URL of the remote designated by `origin`.
 If your `gulpfile.js` is not in a git repository, or if you want to push to a different remote url, you can specify it.
 Ensure you have write access to the repository.

-#### options.origin

-Type: `string`
-Default: `"origin"`

-Git remote.

 #### options.branch